Providing participants with the key skills for a successful energy management career.

 - Operational Risk & Crisis Management

-Satisfactory fulfilment of the internship requirement is also dependent on the completion of an internship report reviewed by the School and the internship sponsor.
+Satisfactory fulfilment of the work requirement is also dependent on the completion of an internship/employment report reviewed by the School and the internship sponsor/employer.

 The Corporate Relations Department

 The Corporate Relations Department is dedicated to gathering placement offers from many companies.
 The department also organises a series of Careers fairs and events, giving you many opportunities to make contact.

 The thesis is an individual applied research project for the Master degree and must be approximately 12,000 words.
 It is a theory/praxis-driven investigation into a relevant business or management issue.
 Each student conducts the thesis under the supervision of a faculty member.

 Students are encouraged from the start of the specialisation to think about a topic for their thesis.

 At the end of the specialisation, a written thesis is submitted.
 A viva voce oral examination is also held at which the research is presented to and assessed by an academic jury.

 Professional thesis represents 17 of the total of 90 ECTS credits earned over this academic year.